solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/README.md

-# Jahreshefte des Vereins für vaterländische Naturkunde in Württemberg.
+# Jahreshefte des Vereins für vaterländische Naturkunde in Württemberg
-Public domain works from Jahreshefte des Vereins für vaterländische Naturkunde in Württemberg
+Public domain works from The Annual Bulletin of the Association for National Natural History in Württemberg